GallagherSecurity/cc-rest-docs/training/README.md

 sites.
 While you may not be able to follow its leading advice regarding the REST API (‘leave it turned off’) there is plenty more in there to be aware of.

-If you are interested in the security of the REST API, look in TODO_LINK for how the server authenticates and authorises requests in general, and TODO_LINK for how it authenticates clients using certificates.
+If you are interested in the security of the REST API, look in [the request process](#the-request-process) for how the server authenticates and authorises requests in general, and [client-side certificates](#client-side-certificates) for how it authenticates clients using certificates.

 ## Sample code
 See `Utilities/REST API/REST API Sample Code.zip` in the Command Centre ISO.
 There is a WPF client